-Prolonged Periods of Low-Layer Absorption.
-This phenomenon is similar to the sudden ionosphere disturbance in its effects and characteristics except that its beginning as well as recovery is gradual and it has a longer time duration, commonly several hours.
+Prolonged Periods of Lov-Layer Absorption. - This phenomenon is similar to the sudden ionosphere disturbance in its effects and characteristics except that its beginning as well as recovery is gradual and it has a longer time duration, commonly several hours.
 The intensity diminution is in general not as severe as in the more intense fadeouts, but sometimes the intensities fall to zero.

 The low-layer absorption effect appears to be due to increased ionization in the D layer (below the E layer), exactly as for the sudden ionosphere disturbances.
 The increased ionization is caused by an abnormally great outpouring of ultraviolet light from the sun, but in this case it is not so sudden as in the eruptions which cause the sudden ionosphere disturbances.
 The variation of the effects with frequency, and other characteristics, are the same as for the sudden ionosphere disturbances.

-Both phenomena occur at all seasons, but the prolonged periods of low-layer absorption have been found to occur in a group of several weeks duration at periods of high sunspot activity, the groups being separated by more or less quiet periods of several months.
+Both phenomena occur at all seasons, but the prolonged periods of low-layer absorption have been found to occur irregularly in groups of several weeks duration at periods of high sunspot activity, the groups being separated by more or less quiet periods of several months.
 They frequently but not always occur during periods when sudden ionosphere disturbances are numerous.

-Ionosphere Storms .- An ionosphere storm is a period of disturbance in the ionosphere in which there are great anomalies of critical frequencies, virtual heights, and absorption.
-Radio transmission is poor (except for the low frequencies, below 500 kc/s, which are sometimes improved).
-An ionosphere storm usually lasts one or two days, and occurs both day and night.
-It is usually accompanied by a magnetic storm (i.e., a period of unusual fluctuation of terrestrial magnetic intensity).
-During the first few hours of very severe ionosphere storms the ionosphere is turbulent, stratification is destroyed, and radio wave propagation er-During the later stages of very severe storms and ratic. during the whole of more moderate storms, the upper part of the ionosphere, principally the Fo layer, is expanded and diffused.
+Ionosphere Storms.- An ionosphere storm is a period of disturbance in the ionosphere in which there are great anomalies of critical frequencies, virtual heights, and absorption.High-frequency radio sky-wave transmission above about 1500 kc/s is of low intensity and subject to flutter fading caused by complex reflections from an unstable ionosphere.
+The flutter fading is especially marked at night and may then be present over highlatitude paths for even minor storms.
+At frequencies below about 1500 kc/s the sky wave is considerably weakened at night.
+At the very low frequencies the daytime sky-wave increases in intensity while at broadcast frequencies it sometimes increases and sometimes decreases in intensity.
+The high-frequency effects usually last for one or two days while the low-frequency effects persist for several days or sometimes weeks.
+An ionosphere storm is usually accompanied by a magnetic storm (i.e., a period of unusual fluctuation of terrestrial magnetic intensity).
+During the first few hours of very severe ionosphere storms the ionosphere is turbulent, stratification is destroyed, and radio wave propagation erratic.
+During the later stages of very severe storms and during the whole of more moderate storms, the upper part of the ionosphere, principally the F2 layer, is expanded and diffused.
 The critical frequencies are much lower than normal and the virtual heights much greater, and therefore the maximum usable frequencies are much lower than normal.
 It is often necessary to lower the working frequency in order to maintain communication during one of these storms.
-There is also increased absorption of radio waves during an ionosphere storm.
+There is also increased absorption of radio waves during an ionosphere storn.
 Ionosphere storms are most severe in auroral latitudes and decrease in intensity as the equator is approached.
 Ionosphere storms occur approximately simultaneously over wide geographical areas.
-The condition of the ionosphere is much less uniform from point to point than on undisturbed days.
+The condition of the icnosphere is much less uniform from point to point than on undisturbed days.